 A little known fact about me is that I love dinosaurs.
 Seriously.
-I had the obsession as a child and never grew out of it.
+I had the obsession as a child and never grew out of it (if you are too, check out this post).
 I wanted to be a paleontologist for a long time and even looked up university courses I could take.
 Instead I became a teacher, but I haven’t shaken the love, so when Stephanie over at Fyre Katz suggested we make this read – a – thon, I was so excited!

 Dates: September 23rd – September 30th